-In 2016 the Joint United Nations Programme on HIV/AIDS estimated that Australia has 20,500 sex workers across the country.
+In 2016, the Joint United Nations Programme on HIV/AIDS estimated that Australia has 20,500 sex workers across the country.
+A common question is whether prostitution is legal in Australia.
+There is not one simple answer to this question.
 Each state and territory has their own laws regarding sex work.

 Prostitution laws in Australia